morgen-so/dav/CONTRIBUTING.md

 ### Under the hood

 dav uses npm to manage external dependencies.
-External npm modules get bundled into the browser js binary with the (excellent) [browserify](http://browserify.org/) utility. dav uses the `DOMParser` and `XMLHttpRequest` web apis (to parse xml and send http requests).
+External npm modules get bundled into the browser js binary with the (excellent) [browserify](http://browserify.org/) utility. dav uses the `DOMParser` and `XMLHttpRequestWrapper` web apis (to parse xml and send http requests).
 All of the async library operations use es6 [Promises](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 ### Running the tests